A complete guide to Zendesk ticket type

 Zendesk provides four default options for the ticket type: Question, Problem, Incident, and Task.
 These classify tickets as general inquiries, underlying widespread issues, individual reports of those issues, or internal agent to-do items, respectively.

-AI-powered triage, like eesel AI, goes beyond basic categorization by understanding the customer’s intent from the entire ticket.
-It can automatically tag, prioritize, assign, and even fill custom fields, learning from past interactions without requiring rigid manual rules.
+AI-powered triage, like eesel AI, enhances Zendesk's native capabilities by understanding the customer's intent from the entire ticket.
+It can automatically tag, prioritize, assign, and even fill custom fields, learning from past interactions to support your existing workflows.

 Yes, AI solutions like eesel AI are designed to plug seamlessly on top of your existing Zendesk helpdesk.
 They offer one-click integrations and self-serve setups, enhancing your current Zendesk ticket type workflows with intelligence and automation in minutes.